Preprocessor support

 PropertyDescription

 commandThe command line to be executed.
 You can mix the command line with ZAPP Variables as well as use the predefined variables ${input_file} and ${output_file}.
 You need to define ${JAVA_HOME} and ${WORKSPACE} in the example above as ZAPP variables.
-Environment variables can only be used by specifying them with the below environmentVariables property.
+Environment variables can only be used by specifying them with the environmentVariables property.

 outputPathThe base path in which the output file should be created.
 This path must be inside the current VS Code workspace so that the editor can see and process the files.